bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

    } else if (!el._node) {
 ```

 As you can see, implementing function components is relatively easy; when encountering tags which are functions, rather than recursing over the element’s `children` prop, we invoke the function with the element’s props and use the return value as the element’s children instead.
 This is why we will often refer to the return value of a function component as the component element’s “children.”
-As an additional note on terminology, we can now distinguish elements based on the type of their tag: we refer to elements with function tags as *component elements*, while we refer to elements with string tags as *host elements*.
+As an additional note on terminology, we can now distinguish elements based on the type of their tag: we refer to elements with function tags as *component elements*, while we refer to elements which correspond to DOM nodes as *host elements*.

 Using functions as tags meshes nicely with the element diffing algorithm, insofar as different functions are likely to produce different child structures.